Italian prison drama wins best film in Berlin

 PLUCKED FROM OBSCURITY

-Her portrayal of Komona, a young girl who is raped and brutalized by rebels who force her to join them in an unnamed African conflict, belied her age and inexperience.
+Her portrayal of Komona, a young girl who is raped and brutalised by rebels who force her to join them in an unnamed African conflict, belied her age and inexperience.

 Addressing journalists on the day of the film's world premiere she spoke movingly of being abandoned first by her parents and then by her grandmother.